hypergonial/hikari-miru/docs/source/getting-started.rst

             view = miru.View()  # Create a new view
             view.add_item(YesButton())  # Add our custom buttons to it view.add_item(NoButton(style=hikari.ButtonStyle.DANGER, label="No"))  # Pass arguments to NoButton
-            message = await event.message.respond("Do you put pineapple on your pizza?", components=view.build())
+            message = await event.message.respond("Do you put pineapple on your pizza?", components=view)

             view.start(message)  # Start listening for interactions